-The BBC, Portland Place, Regent’s Park & Baker Street - 3.1 km Route
+The BBC, Portland Place, Regent’s Park & Baker Street - Running and Walking Route (3.1 km)

 - Philip Carey